-The best DevOps tools make it simple and easy to manage application development and operations from a single platform.
+The best DevOps tools provide a simple way to manage application development and operations from a single platform.

 The approach of DevOps aims to simplify both IT infrastructure management as and patch management (opens in new tab) with the rollout of business applications (opens in new tab), as previously both development and operations worked separately, which could cause problems for users and introduce security issues.